mwmbl/book/content/page/roadmap/_index.md

 Curation:
 - Allow users to log into Mwmbl
 - Offer paid plans along with a free one
-- Build a reward system similar to StackOverflow to recognise contributions of users
+- Build a reward system similar to Stack Overflow to recognize contributions of users
 - Allow users to suggest a site to crawl
 - Allow users to suggest a new result for a query
 - Allow them to reorder and remove results for a query